schriftgestalt/GlyphsSDK/GlyphsFileFormat.md

 - There are some small deviations from the default format.
 More about that in Notes.

 ## Changes
+### 5. Jan.
+2019
+- add some keys and improve ordering
 ### 1. Oct.
 2018:
 - Add Notes about special cases
 - Better general explanation